telerik/ajax-docs/controls/treeview/data-binding/binding-to-array-and-arraylist.md

 ---
 title: Binding to Array and ArrayList
-page_title: Binding to Array and ArrayList | RadTreeView for ASP.NET AJAX Documentation
+page_title: Binding to Array and ArrayList - RadTreeView
-description: Binding to Array and ArrayList
+description: Check our Web Forms article about Binding to Array and ArrayList.
 slug: treeview/data-binding/binding-to-array-and-arraylist
 tags: binding,to,array,and,arraylist
 published: True